[FULL GUIDE] Unroasted Green Coffee Bean

 Coffee is one of the most beloved beverages around the world, known for its rich aroma and energizing effects.
 However, most people are only familiar with roasted coffee beans, the dark brown beans that are ground to make coffee.
 Unroasted green coffee beans, on the other hand, have gained popularity in recent years due to their unique flavors and potential health benefits.

-Related [FULL GUIDE] Wholesale Coffee Bean
+Related [FULL GUIDE] Green Coffee Bean

 Coffee cultivation can be traced back to ancient times, with the earliest evidence of coffee drinking dating back to the 15th century in Yemen.
 However, it was not until the 17th century that coffee beans were first roasted, giving birth to the modern coffee we know today.